0345 040 7702

 If the UK leaves the EU without a deal and/or without an implementation period and you’re planning to travel to the EEA after Brexit, there are likely to be changes that you will need to prepare in advance for.
 These include:

 You may need to renew your British passport earlier than expected.
 You should renew your passport if, on the day you travel, your passport either has less than 6 months left or is more than 9 years and 6 months old.
 Be aware also that there may be changes in the way your group will pass through Passport Control at the airport or ferry terminal.

 Check the terms of your travel insurance policy documents before you go to ensure you understand what you are covered for, including any possible disruptions as a result of Brexit.

-It is likely that your European Health Insurance Card (EHIC) card will not be valid.
+Your European Health Insurance Card (EHIC) card will not be valid.
 It is therefore important that you check your health insurance will cover you and your group members for specific health considerations.
 You may have to find a specialist insurer for this cover, depending on what may be required.

 Depending on the final terms of Brexit, if you are taking your vehicle outside of the UK you will need to obtain a Green card if the UK is no longer part of the free circulation area.
 A green card proves you have the necessary motor insurance that you need to drive abroad.